 Those are crimes of moral turpitude that involve a negative character trait.
 It is not good to have theft or fraud from an employer, other agencies, or entities on someone’s record.
 They may find it extremely difficult to be hired at any decent job that requires a background check and shows that the individual previously defrauded an employer.

 The most common misconception regarding embezzlement is that when someone is confronted with the embezzlement, admits to it, and agrees to repay it, they think they will not be criminally charged.
 They believe they will not face any kind of criminal prosecution because they worked it out with their employer or agency.
 Unfortunately, in the vast majority of situations, that is simply not the case; that person will be prosecuted.

-Ideally, someone should hire a DC embezzlement attorney with vast experience in embezzlement cases as soon as they commit any unlawful act falling under the umbrella of “embezzlement.”
+Ideally, someone should hire a DC embezzlement lawyer with vast experience in these cases as soon as they commit any unlawful act falling under the umbrella of this offense.